 Here’s how to make the most common flavors:

-- Vanilla: blend the seeds from 1 vanilla bean pod OR 2 to 3 teaspoons of vanilla extract into the base before churning.
+- Vanilla: Blend the seeds from 1 vanilla bean pod OR 2 to 3 teaspoons of vanilla extract into the base before churning.

 Adding extra goodies

 Just pick your favorite extras, and add them to your ice cream maker when it’s got about 5 minutes left of churning.
 You want the base to still be somewhat soft, so all the ingredients are evenly mixed throughout; but not so soft that they fall to the bottom.
-I like to add any extras when the ice cream is the texture of soft serve.
+I like to add any extras when the mixture is the texture of soft serve.

-Dairy-free ice cream recipes
+Dairy-free frozen treats recipes